thorian93/ansible-role-firewall/README.md

 # Ansible Role: Firewall

-This role manages an iptables-based firewall on Debian/Ubuntu, RHEL/CentOS and Fedora and openSUSE servers.
+This role manages an iptables-based firewall on Debian/Ubuntu, RHEL/CentOS and Fedora and opensuse servers.

 ## Here be Dragons!